Kotlin/KEEP/proposals/scripting-support.md

   be passed to the script constructor
 - `runArgs` - a list of arguments to the script body method, if the `scriptBodyTarget` is set to the compiling script into the method
+- `scriptsInstancesSharing` - boolean property defining the way of dealing with duplicates among imported scripts - if true - the imported scripts instances are kept in a container and shared among all use sites in the import hierarchy.
+  (the helper `enableScriptsInstancesSharing()` provides another way of turning it on)
+- `refineConfigurationBeforeEvaluate` - a configuration refining callback that should be called before evaluation is started

 It is possible to define and pass additional properties to a user-defined evaluator.